Fictoria/Library/Docs/logic.md

 dragonfly: insect.
 ```

 Now imagine that we want to describe how many legs animals can have.
-To establish that this idea is even knowable in the first place, we can write:
+To establish that this idea is even knowable in the first place, we write:

 ```
 legs(a: animal, n: int).